jwplayer/ott-web-app/docs/features/video-analytics.md

 By understanding how viewers consume content across OTT Apps, customers can create informed monetization and engagement strategies.

-Video analytics also allows JW Player to calculate recommendations and trending videos and are a critical component in monetizing videos.
+Video analytics also allows JW Player to calculate recommendations and trending videos, which are critical in monetizing videos.

 ## Video Event Endpoint